jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/0_Res_Init.typ

 The bounds defined in @eq_107 establish the permissible range for each #gls("lie") length.
 A minimum length of 3% of the halfspan was selected as the lower bound.
 The upper bound was set to $"ha"/ n_"cl"$, where $n_"cl"$ represents the total number of #glspl("lie").
 This choice of bounds ensures equal treatment of all #glspl("lie") in the optimization, as each can occupy the same maximum fractional length of the span.

 // ----------------------------- scipy notation ----------------------------- //
 In alignment with the objective of providing initial guidance for #glspl("swith") certification, this work prioritizes the use of free and open-source computational tools whenever feasible.
 This approach ensures global accessibility of the methodology, facilitating its adoption and further development by the scientific community.
-Following this principle, SciPy was selected as the optimization framework for implementation.
+Following this principle, SciPy was chosen to serve as the core optimization engine.

 To maintain consistency with this open-source commitment and enhance reproducibility, the matrix notation utilized in SciPy is presented in @eq_110 to @eq_112.
-These equations express the linear constraints through lower and upper bounds, represented as vectors with dimensions corresponding to the number of constraints $m$.
+These equations express the linear constraints through lower and upper bounds, described as vectors with dimensions corresponding to the number of constraints $m$.
 The design variable coefficient matrix, which assigns weights to each design variable, maintains dimensions of $m$ constraints by $n$ design variables.

 The complete shape information for the optimization problem can be expressed compactly as:
 $bold(l)^(m) <= bold(A)_c^(m times n) space bold(x)_d^(n) <= bold(r)^(m)$

 This matrix formulation proves particularly valuable for implementation purposes, as it directly maps to SciPy's optimization interface while maintaining mathematical rigor.
 Furthermore, this representation facilitates the verification of dimensional consistency across the optimization problem and enables efficient computational implementation.
-Understanding this standardized matrix structure establishes a foundation for implementing more complex optimization cases, as subsequent formulations can follow the same systematic approach regardless of their specific constraints or objectives.
+Understanding this standardized matrix structure establishes a foundation for constructing more complex optimization cases, as subsequent formulations can follow the same systematic approach regardless of their specific constraints or objectives.
 This transferability of knowledge not only reduces implementation effort but also minimizes the likelihood of errors through consistent structure and enables straightforward verification of new optimization formulations through dimensional analysis.
 // ------------------------------ constraint 1 ------------------------------ //
 $